acidb/mobiscroll-docs/docs/angular/eventcalendar/agenda.md

 # Agenda

-The [agenda calendar](https://demo.mobiscroll.com/agenda) displays a [list of events for a given period of time](https://demo.mobiscroll.com/agenda/daily-weekly-monthly-annual-agenda#) (year, month, week or day).
+The [Agenda](https://demo.mobiscroll.com/agenda) displays a [list of events for a given period of time](https://demo.mobiscroll.com/agenda/daily-weekly-monthly-annual-agenda#) (year, month, week or day).
 It can be used as a [standalone component](https://demo.mobiscroll.com/agenda/full-event-customization#) or in [combination with the calendar](https://demo.mobiscroll.com/agenda/navigate-from-external-calendar#).

 ## Overview